32 Forsyth Street

 "This was like it was when I started working there in 1963 under Manager Mr Glen Wentworth.
 I started as the Ledger Machine Operator and worked my way up to head teller which was behind the first wicket.
 Two other tellers were at the back, manager and asst manager desks were up front .
 I worked with Toni Blasko, Alice Stark, Marilyn Maloney and Jeanne Robinson.
 Loved the work and the people I worked with."

-Businesses that followed at 32 Forsyth Street included Holmes Furniture Store, Cassidy Furniture and Appliances, Ron Henry's Jewellery Store, "The Gift Shoppe" owned and operated by June Vilneff from 1971-1993, and"Hastings Handcrafts" run by Judy Backus until 1999.
+Businesses that followed at 32 Forsyth Street included Holmes Furniture Store, Cassidy Furniture and Appliances, Lorraine’s Jewellery owned by Lorraine and Ron Henry, "The Gift Shoppe" owned and operated by June Vilneff from 1971-1993, and"Hastings Handcrafts" run by Judy Backus until 1999.
 As of Aug.
 1, 2001, it has housed the Marmora historical Foundation.

 Another interesting article that appeared in the Marmora Herald, dated May 11, 1933 stated: